Hawaii banks closing branches, cutting hours

 For more information, go to www.cpb.bank/covid-19.

-Territorial, the state’s fifth-largest bank, said it will suspend its Saturday banking hours effective immediately at 13 of its 29 branches that offer weekend banking.
+Territorial, the state’s fifth-largest bank, said it will suspend Saturday banking effective immediately at 13 of its 29 branches that offer weekend banking.
 Oahu branches affected will be Ala Moana, Waipahu, Hawaii Kai, Mililani, Kahala, Aina Hana, Manoa and Keeaumoku.
-Also affected are the Kahului, Kihei and Lahaina branches on Maui and the Hilo and Kona branch on the Big Island.
+Also affected are the Kahului, Kihei and Lahaina branches on Maui and the Hilo and Kona branches on the Big Island.

 For more information, go to www.territorialsavings.net/a-message-regarding-covid-19.